Are you ready to use your GIS and geospatial expertise to help communities in need?

 GISCorps matches qualified volunteers with organizations worldwide to provide short-term GIS services where they are needed most.
 Project types run the gamut from teaching GIS in developing countries to developing web mapping applications for nonprofits to geolocating photos of damage following a natural disaster.
 Some projects involve travel to the partner organization’s location, while many others can be completed remotely.
 Joining GISCorps means you’ll be notified of volunteer opportunities that match your skills.
 You can then apply for opportunities that appeal to you depending on your availability.

 Applying to become a GISCorps volunteer can only be done by filling out our online form.
 Once you complete the application and accept our Code of Conduct and our General Policies, you should receive an automated confirmation email.
-Anyone with GIS skills may join; there is no minimum level of education or experience required.
-You will then begin receiving our quarterly newsletter, periodic announcements, and recruitment notifications for projects that match your skills and qualifications.
+After you submit your volunteer registration form, you will then begin receiving our quarterly newsletter, periodic announcements, and recruitment notifications for projects that match your skills and qualifications.

 Recently we have learned that some users are having trouble submitting our volunteer registration form.
-If you are unable to submit the form, please fill out this Google form instead so that we can notify you when we have resolved the problem.
+If this occurs, please try clearing your browser cache of cookies and site data.
+If you are still unable to submit the form, please fill out this Google form instead so that we can notify you when we have resolved the problem.
 Thank you!

 Unfortunately, GISCorps cannot guarantee a volunteer assignment to every GISCorps volunteer.
 As new projects become available, our role is to supply the best qualified candidates for the task at hand.
 If your qualifications match the skills needed and you are interested and available for the duration of the project, you may apply as a candidate.
 We then interview applicants and pass the top candidates to the requesting organization.
 Some postings are very competitive.